lerina/lerina.github.io/html/code/dev_notes/input_output.md

 ## Removing a File in Rust

+**remove_file()**
+Removes a file from the filesystem.
-To remove or delete a file in Rust, we can use the remove_file() method from the std::fs module.
+To remove or delete a file in Rust, we can use the  method from the std::fs module.

+Note that there is no guarantee that the file is immediately deleted (e.g., depending on platform, other open file descriptors may prevent immediate removal).

 ```rust
 use std::fs;